smartcoop/design/content/templates/_components/c-panel/02-c-panel-simple.md

 title: Panel simple
 ---

-Uses a simplified markup structure in the header.
+A panel usually has a header.
+This example uses a simplified markup structure in the header.